 A Spline is a curve that passes smoothly through a set of points.

-Select CAD> CAD> Draw Spline to draw connected line segments that form a spline.
+Select CAD> Draw Spline to draw connected line segments that form a spline.
+See "Splines" on page 498.

 Once created, a spline can be selected and edited.
-See "Editing Spline Based Objects" on page 103 and "Polyline Specification Dialog" on page 496.
+See "Editing Spline Based Objects" on page 99 and "Polyline Specification Dialog" on page 496.